DolfeLive/Minecraft-Image-To-Particles/README.md

 Pase each command into a command block and activate it

+Spawn a armor stand and add a tag to it (Can be anything like player, mobs, ect (Armor stand is a example but reccomened for most effects that are static)) that is the same as what you entered in on main.py

-Hook up all of the command blocks together and power it
+Hook up all of the command blocks together and power them